 The sapwood of locust is yellowish while the heartwood ranges from greenish-yellow to golden brown, changing to russet brown after exposure.
 The species has a prominent, straight grain and a coarse, uneven texture.

 Locust’s heartwood has a natural resistance to decay.
 The wood remains smooth under friction and is reported to have no odor.

 Janka Hardness: 1700

 Locust is a hard and durable flooring option.
-It is nearly identical in hardness to African padauk, close to seventy percent harder than black walnut, is roughly one third harder than red oak, and about seventy-seven percent as hard as santos mahogany's ranking of 2200.
+It is nearly identical in hardness to African padauk, close to seventy percent harder than black walnut, roughly one-third harder than red oak, and about seventy-seven percent as hard as santos mahogany’s ranking of 2200.

 Locust is somewhat difficult to saw properly.
-This species is difficult to nail properly but does take glueing well.
+This species is also difficult to nail properly but does take gluing well.
 The wood sands to a smooth surface, stains satifactorily, and polishes to a high finish.

-Locust's uses include flooring, poles, railroad ties, mine timbers, and posts.
+Locust’s uses include poles, railroad ties, mine timbers, and posts.